 All Aboard!
 It’s that magical time of year again – it’s time for the Polar Express Train Ride.
 Put on your matching family Christmas PJs, bundle up (it’s cold up in northern Arizona), and get ready for some holiday magic.
-If you’re on the fence about taking the family up to Williams for the Polar Express Train Ride, here’s what you can expect from the experience.
+If you’re on the fence about taking the family up to Williams for the Polar Express in Arizona Train Ride, here’s what you can expect from the experience.

 The Polar Express Train Ride is a reproduction of the train ride from the book and the movie, The Polar Express.
 It gives you the experience of what the characters went through – from the minute you buy your Golden Ticket.
 If you’re not familiar with either the book or the movie, I highly suggest reading or watching it first to get the full experience.

-The Polar Express Train Ride starts in Williams, Arizona, at the Grand Canyon Railway Station.
+The Polar Express in Arizona Train Ride starts in Williams, Arizona, at the Grand Canyon Railway Station.
 The Grand Canyon Railway (which takes passengers to the Grand Canyon) is transformed into a journey to the North Pole during the holiday season.
 Located just west of Flagstaff, it’s about a 2 ½ hour drive from Phoenix.

 The Polar Express runs during the months of November and December, beginning the second week of November.
 There are two nightly train rides – 5:30 pm and 7:30 pm.
 Rides sell out extremely quickly – especially on weekends and the weeks before Christmas, so make sure you book well in advance.
 Tickets for 2023 are already on sale!